bmon1216/DBFoundations-Module07-1/docs/index.md

 >**3.
 Reduced Traffic.**  Developers can express complex operations as a Function and then call them the Where clause to lessen the number of individual rows sent to the server client.

 (Microsoft website, <https://docs.microsoft.com/en-us/sql/relational-databases/user-defined-functions/user-defined-functions?view=sql-server-ver15> (external site), 2021.03.02).

+## Scalar, Inline, and Multi-Statement Functions: Differences
+Scalar Functions return a single value of the data type the programmer defines in the Returns clause.
+Scalar Functions work on each record independently and base their results on user input.
+For Inline Functions, the returned value results from a single Select statement.
+Inline Functions are similar to Views because they can contain only a single Select statement and the columns in the Select statement become the column names in the returned table.
+A Multi-Statement function can include several Select statements that return a single value.
+Multi-Statement Functions require the Begin and End syntax and generally execute more slowly than Inline Functions.
+The data type specified in the Returns clause of these Functions can be any except Text, Ntext, Image, Cursor, and Timestamp.
+(Database.Guide website, <https://database.guide/difference-between-multi-statement-table-valued-functions-inline-table-valued-functions-in-sql-server/> (external site), 2021.03.02).

+## Summary
+Microsoft SQL Server contains powerful tools used to store complex calculations for repetitious use.
+User-Defined Functions allow programmers to create and store their own custom Functions within the database files rather than the script.
+Programmers must know the varying syntax differences and use cases for developers to fully realize the capabilities and efficiencies Functions offer in Microsoft SQL Server.